r7kamura/rubocop-markdown/README.md

 ## Usage

-Require `"rubocop-markdown"` in your RuboCop config.
+Require `rubocop-markdown` in your RuboCop config.

 ```yaml
 # .rubocop.yml